pistolero/any2any/docs/doc_pages/djangocast.rst

 Notice that in this case, you have to ask explicitely to serialize the attribute *gourmand_set*, by setting *include_extra*.

-Notice also that the output is pretty busy, as :class:`ModelToDict` will - by default - serialize all many-to-many relationships.
+Notice also that the output is pretty busy, as :class:`ModelToMapping` will - by default - serialize all many-to-many relationships.
 But of course you can :ref:`control this behaviour<selecting_cast>`.

 ..
     >>> foiegras.delete() ; salmon.delete()